swcarpentry/hg-novice/discussion.md

 This isn't to say you should *never* use Mercurial on binary files.
 A rule of thumb is that it's okay if the binary file won't change very often, and if it does change, you don't care about merging in small differences between versions.

+Another thing to note about tracking binary files in Mercurial is that a new copy of the whole file is stored whenever a change to a binary file is committed.
+This can lead to the repository growing very large if the binary files are large, and/or numerous, and/or changed frequently.

 We've already seen how a word processed report will fail this test.
 An example that passes the test is a logo for your organization or project.